stimulsoft/Samples-Reports.WEB-for-ASP.NET-Angular/README.md

-# C# ASP.NET and .NET Core samples for Stimulsoft Reports.Angular
+# C# ASP.NET, .NET Core and .NET 5.0 samples for Stimulsoft Reports.Angular

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.Angular reporting tool in the Angular applications, using TypeScript and C# code, and Angular components for ASP.NET MVC and .NET Core platforms.
+#### This repository contains the source code of the examples of usage Stimulsoft Reports.Angular reporting tool in the Angular applications, using TypeScript and C# code, and Angular components for ASP.NET MVC, .NET Core and .NET 5.0 platforms.

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders: